 Once you’re ready, click the Preview and test button on the upper right to see what your newsletter will look like when displayed on smaller screens in a mobile client.

-Though MailerLite automatically makes all your email designs responsive, these additional best practices will help you optimize your email layout.
-Things like one-column layouts, ALT texts and shorter, texts with larger fonts will improve your design even further.
-As a reward, better click-through rates and conversions will follow.
-We promise!
+Design practices like one-column layouts, ALT texts and shorter texts with larger fonts will improve your design.
+And as a reward, better click-through rates and conversions will follow.